builtbyproxy/fastlane-plugin-retrieve-devices/README.md

 retrieve all devices registered to your apple certrificate

+This is a fastlane plugin which will provide an action to retrieve a list of names and UDIDs of each device registered with your Apple Certificate.
+This list is exactly the same as the list used to compare against what is/isn't registered in the `register_device/s` action.

 ### Running in your Fastfile
 In the relevant fastlane `lane`, call `retrieve_devices()` where required.